MiNombreEsPablo/yt-channel-data-scraper/README.md

 # yt-channel-data-scraper

-This repository a Ruby program that scrapes data from a YouTube channel and outputs it in CSV format.
+This repository contains a Ruby program that scrapes data from a YouTube channel and outputs it in CSV format.

 ## Features